taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

 # As root...
 sudo su -

+# Each "bs" setting below corresponds to a swapfile size based on a multiple.
+# I.e., If you want a swapfile 2-times the size of your RAM, choose 2048:
 #bs=512  # 1/2 times the size of RAM
 #bs=1024 # One times the size of RAM
 bs=2048  # Twice the size of RAM -- recommended if you are in doubt
 #bs=1536 # 1.5 times the size of RAM

-# Create a swap file 2x size as your existing RAM (TOTAL_MEM * 1024 * 2)
+# Create the swapfile
 TOTAL_MEM=$(free -k|grep Mem|awk '{print $2}')
 dd if=/dev/zero of=/swapfile bs=$bs count=$TOTAL_MEM
 chmod 0600 /swapfile